 |

-The unit of energy (symbol E) is the
+The unit of energy is the joule,

-mathematician and brewer who related heat to mechanical energy, laying the foundation for the law of
+mechanical energy, laying the foundation for the law of

 energy conservation.